chromium/chromium/docs/security/shepherd.md

 ### There is PII or other data in a report we do not want to publicly disclose.

-For cases of PII, simply delete the attachment or comment with that contains PII within the issue tracker.
+For cases of PII, simply delete the attachment or comment that contains PII within the issue tracker.
 If PII is contained in the text of the original description of the report, simply choose the `Edit description` option and remove any PII.